Olympics-Tokyo organisers lean toward banning spectators from night events -newspaper | Health

 Olympics-Tokyo organisers lean toward banning spectators from night events -newspaper

-Organisers of the Tokyo Olympics are leaning towards banning spectators from night-time events and large-scale venues, Japan's Yomiuri newspaper reported on Friday, amid persistent worries about the spread of COVID-19.
+Tokyo Olympics organisers are leaning towards banning spectators from night-time events and large-scale venues, Japan's Yomiuri newspaper reported on Friday, amid persistent worries about the spread of COVID-19 just three weeks before the Games begin.

 - Country: